WHY WE HAVE A CODE OF CONDUCT

 5. No Member will incorrectly describe any panel product offered for sale.

 6. No Member will alter or deface any manufacturer’s product or packing marks with the intention of misrepresenting the product’s grade or description.
-Where Members receive goods that they have reason to believe have been altered or defaced they undertake to inform the National Panel Products Division (“NPPD”) of the supplier involved via the TTF Code of Conduct Disciplinary Procedure.
+Where Members receive goods that they have reason to believe have been altered or defaced they undertake to inform the National Panel Products Division (“NPPD”) of the supplier involved via the TDUK Code of Conduct Disciplinary Procedure.

 8. Members undertake to ensure that all relevant personnel employed by them will be conversant with and abide by the Code of Practice and its implications.